 by Justin Shaun Coyle, Ph.D.

 “Hopeful.”
 That’s what Catholics typically call the eschatology native to Hans Urs von Balthasar’s Dare We Hope “That All Men Be Saved”?
-Some few of us Catholics, however, find in it only despair.
-Some few of us, that is, deny that scripture is eschatologically ambiguous; that freedom, ours and God’s, consists finally in liberum arbitrium; that, pace 1 Tim.
+Some Catholics, however, find in it only despair.
+Some few, that is, deny that scripture is eschatologically ambiguous; that freedom, ours and God’s, consists finally in liberum arbitrium; that, pace 1 Tim.
 2:4, God definitely can but perhaps might not save all;1 that New Testament hope excludes certainty; and that suspension of judgment is not itself already a judgment.
-And yet we Catholic misericordes are routinely counseled that Balthasar’s “hopeful” universalism plots the outer limit of Catholic thought.
-A shift from the subjunctive to the indicative is, we’re advised, doctrinally impossible—though just why and how and where often escapes our counselors.2
+And yet Catholic misericordes are routinely counseled that Balthasar’s “hopeful” universalism plots the outer limit of Catholic thought.
+A shift from the subjunctive to the indicative is doctrinally impossible—though just why and how and where often remains unstated.2

-Into this unrest and astride a dusty bronco rides David Bentley Hart’s That All Shall Be Saved.3 The book extends the guiding hand for which we Catholic universalists—all four of us—have long reached in the dark.
-Only before we take it our counselors return.
-They caution against welcoming this rider from the east, unbound as he is by our law and custom.
+Into this unrest and astride a dusty bronco rides David Bentley Hart’s That All Shall Be Saved.3 The book extends the guiding hand for which Catholic universalists have long reached in the dark.
+Only before they take it their counselors return.
+They caution against welcoming this rider from the east, unbound as he is by their law and custom.
 Their counsel reminds us that for Catholics Hart’s book moots a double question: Is universalism true?
 And, if so, does Catholic doctrine allow its faithful to endorse it?
 Hart answers only the first (in the affirmative).
 The second question hardly troubles Hart as an Orthodox.
-But it does and should trouble us Catholics who respect our counselors and who love our law and custom.
+But it does and should trouble Catholics who respect their counselors and who love their law and custom.

 Suppose speculatively and for a moment that Hart’s wager—that all shall be saved—is correct.
 May a Catholic faithful to the magisterium endorse it?
 That’s the question I’d like here to entertain.
-The answer to it, or so my social media messages and email inbox often suggest, interests fellow Catholics more than the conventional summary-followed-by-two-questions review might.
+The answer to it interests fellow Catholics more than the conventional summary-followed-by-two-questions review might.
 Discerning Hart’s arguments isn’t difficult; deciding what doctrinal sense Catholics may make of them is.